-While both are considered important and crucial for business growth, studies and statistic show that brands are investing much more in acquiring new customers over retaining the existing customers.
+While both are considered important and crucial for business growth, studies and statistics show that brands invest much more in acquiring new customers than retaining existing ones.

 So is focusing on Acquisition the answer to the dilemma?

 - It’s easier to acquire than retain: Retention is a lot of work

 - It is the fastest way to grow, and the quickest way to boost short-term revenue is to win some more customers.